Prince’s and Lady’s Inclines - Poynton

 We’re looking to build upon this and encourage residents and businesses to join the ‘Poynton Pick and Tidy Group’ improving the presentation of public areas in Poynton.
-Next Pick and Tidy takes place on18th March 2017 from 10am - 1pm.
-Click here to see a poster with all the details.

 If you would like to find out more, enjoy light gardening and would be happy to get involved, please contact Sharon Duke, Communities Co-ordinator on 01625 872238, for an informal, no obligation chat.

 If you're a runner or just like a quiet stroll away from the traffic, you may well have used or be aware of Poynton's Inclines.

 Like all community amenities these need looking after and a successful Inclines working day was held on Sunday 16th October.
 Look out for another in the future.

 Nearly 30 volunteers of all ages descended on Poynton’s Inclines on Saturday 14th November 2015 to help tidy the paths and plant in new saplings.

 The Inclines originally carried railway lines for transporting coal from the coal fields of Higher Poynton but they now provide an idyllic woodland amenity for walkers, joggers, dog walkers and cyclists.

 Cubs and Beavers from 1st Poynton Scout Group did a fantastic job of clearing mud from the paths and planting holly, guilder rose, dog rose and other native species to enhance the woodland.